Agentchow/Selenium-Webscraping/README.md

 **This is for updating to new .Net versions(Optional)**

 1.)
-Download the SDK + Framework - https://aka.ms/dotnet-download
+Download the core SDK + Dev Pack Framework - https://aka.ms/dotnet-download

 2.)
 Delete old Dotnet Builds